jdevries3133/nvim_config/PLUGINS.md

 ## `rcarriga/nvim-dap-ui`

 Provides a UI for the debugger adapter protocol inside neovim.
-This plugin is actually fantastic, but as mentioned before `nvim-dap` itself is cursed, and the debugger adapters themselves are quite janky.
-Details are in `./lua/dap_conf.lua`, and good luck debugging; it's been a wild ride.
+This plugin is excellent, and very configurable.
+See `./lua/dap_conf.lua`.

+## `shortcuts/no-neck-pain.nvim`

+A problem: when I am focusing on just one file, vim shoves it to the left side of my screen, and I'm looking slightly to the left for hours at a time.
+Ouch -- neck pain ensues.

+With this plugin, you can just use the shortcut `<leader>nn`, and the text buffer(s) you have open will be centered. `<leader>nn` performs a toggling action, so you can run it again to re-center.

 ## `tommcdo/vim-fugitive-blame-ext`

 Provides interactive `:Git blame` which integrates with vim-fugitive.
+For example, try pressing `<enter>` over a git hash, you will leap into vim fugitive exploration.

 ## `tpope/vim-commentary`

-Allows you to comment things our with the `gc` action in normal mode.
+Allows you to comment things out / in with the `gc` action in normal mode.
+For example `gcc` to comment-out (or in) the current line, or `gca{` to comment out everything around the curly braces your cursor is currently inside of.

 ## `tpope/vim-dadbod`

-Dadbod.vim is a SQL client for vim.
-Set `DEV_DB_URL` and `PROD_DB_URL` for your database to make it work, or take a look at `lua/dadbod_conf.lua` to revise the config to meet your needs.
+`Dadbod.vim` is a SQL client for vim.

+Take a look at `lua/dadbod_conf.lua` to see how its setup.
+You are going to need to pass database connection URLs into dadbod to enable it to make connections, which you can see I do through environment variables since you obviously want to take great care to keep that out of version control.

 ## `tpope/vim-fugitive`

-vim-fugitive is a fantastic git plugin.
+`vim-fugitive` is a fantastic git plugin.
 See its own documentation for how to use it.

 ## `tpope/vim-sensible`